Ripjetski6502/MrPaint/README.md

 -Advanced User Interface
 The user interface follows typical modern day interface standards making usage easy to understand.
 Mr. Paint also goes to great lengths to prevent the accidental destruction of an edited screen through confirmation prompts where appropriate.
 In addition, any time there a user entry field is presented, a small “Nav” bar will appear on the bottom of the window indicating which keys are active for that input control.

+-Useful Functions
+Many functions are included to help speed up the drawing process.
+Such as: Wiping a line to the left or right, or the entire line; inspecting a character; centering a row; filling a column or row with a character; filling the background, etc.

 -Simple Operation
 Mr. Paint was designed without a lot of fluff, to do one thing, using modern interface elements, and minimal keystroke combinations to remember, making it easy to use.